anywhichway/blockstore/README.md

 `<instance>.compress()` Reclaims disk storage by eliminating blank space from deleted or updated records.
 Returns an object with before and after sizes.

 For compatibility with `localStorage` the property `length` and the methods `getItem`, `removeItem`, and `setItem` are also supported.

+# Caching

+BlockStore holds all keys in memory and any caching wrapper would also need to hold keys in memory.
+Basic cache management requires only 10 lines of code, so it was added to BlockStore v0.0.9 to help reduce ultimate code size and also memory load due to the duplication of keys in RAM in a high read environment.
+Currently, BlockStore does not automatically flush cache entries in low memory situations.

+Caching is on by default.
+It can be turned off by setting `<instance>.cache = false`.
+To free memory, flush the cache, `<instance>.flush()`, immediately before or after turning caching off.

 # Internals